The Beckham Law

 • Relocated Worker: You must move to Spain for work-related reasons or be hired by a Spanish company.

-• Non-Resident in the Last 10 Years: You must not have been a tax resident in Spain for the last decade prior to relocation.
+• Non-Resident in the Last 5 Years: You must not have been a tax resident in Spain for the last 5 years prior to relocation.

 • Work Performed in Spain: The majority of your work must be conducted within Spain, although some activity abroad is permitted.